 While your average chocolate bar isn’t considered healthy, dark chocolate has earned its place as a heart-healthy, antioxidant-rich treat.

 Modern-day chocolate production comes at a cost.
-As many cocoa farmers struggle to make ends meet, some turn to low-wage or slave labor (sometimes acquired by child trafficking) to stay competitive.
+As many cocoa farmers struggle to make ends meet, some turn to low-wage workers or slavery (sometimes acquired through child trafficking) to stay competitive.
 To expand cacao plantations, many companies are destroying rainforests, particularly in West Africa.

-This has prompted grass roots efforts for large chocolate companies to reconsider how they get their cocoa supply.
-It’s also resulted in appeals for more “fair trade” chocolate which is created in an ethical and sustainable way.
+This has prompted grassroots efforts for large chocolate companies to reconsider how they get their cocoa supply and its environmental impact.
+It’s also resulted in appeals for more fair-trade chocolate which is created in a more ethical and sustainable way.

 A Brief History of Chocolate.
 Smithsonian.com.